Staff Resources

 This section contains information about marketing and registration needs for your event, workshop or training.
 A well attended event starts with organization.
 We highly recommend starting with a publicity plan.
 Here is a template you are free to modify and use for your own needs.

-Need to update your programmatic website?
-Use this Standard Operating Procedure to help by using the CELS IT Ticketing System.
+UPDATE your website using this Standard Operating Procedure to help navigate the CELS IT Ticketing System.

-PUBLISH your offering to URI Cooperative Extensions events page by using your SSO.
-To get starting following this guide.
+PUBLISH your offering to the URI Cooperative Extensions events page by using your SSO.
+To get started, follow this guide.

-Contact sejal@uri.edu if you’re not currently plugged into CVENT, our new platform for fee-for-service program registration (as of 2020).
-We recommend using Google forms or a platform like Eventbrite for registrations associated with free events.
+REGISTER a training, workshop or event attendees using CVENT, our platform for fee-for-service program registration.
+We recommend using Google Forms or a platform like Eventbrite for registrations associated with free events.

 Other Information Visit today.uri.edu/services to learn about or get access to: